giovanni-deleon/giovanni-deleon/README.md

 The languages I program with include Java, JavaFX, C, C++, and Python.
 Some tools I use include Git, IntelliJ, Linux, Windows, SceneBuilder, and Rufus.

-For professional inquiry, you can contact me at gioadeleon@gmail.com, I check it daily!
+For professional inquiries, you can contact me at gioadeleon@gmail.com, I check it daily!